 It is also a more powerful saw for heavier types of sawing such as going through wet wood.
 The worm drive will also need oil from time to time and that is not required with a sidewinder type.
 On the other hand, they are also a lot quieter to use.

-Other types of highly portable saws are the trim saw which is simply a scaled down version of the circular saw and not to forget the portable cordless saw.
+Other types of highly portable saws are the mini circular saw which is simply a scaled down version of the circular saw and not to forget the portable cordless circular saw.
 We have covered those off in separate articles.

 This debate has gone on for years in the building industry. it comes down to personal preference and both Roy and I use the sidewinder, as it is lighter, more versatile, needs less maintenance and has been able to handle any job we have ever used it for.

 You can also get a cordless version of the sidewinder, and that is the one that is by far the most popular.
 The sidewinder is also cheaper than the worm drive version, so we say if in doubt, go with a sidewinder.
 So, now that we have gotten that decision out of the way, what else should you be considering.
 We think the next big question is this.

 Corded or Cordless Circular Saw?